-HUD Continuum of Care Data Standards
+C. HUD Continuum of Care Data Standards:

-Revised HMIS Data Standards will go into effect October 1, 2014 and Contractor is required to collect data based on these new standards.
-For the MDHI Continuum of Care/Balance of the State Continuum of Care, the City of Denver and its Contractor's will collect Universal and CoC Program Specific Elements.
+Contractor is required to collect data based on the most recent HUD Data Standards.
+For the MDHI Continuum of Care (CoC), the City of Denver and its Contractor's will collect Universal and CoC program specific elements.
 The Contractor is required to attend the HMIS training on the data collection requirements for these revised standards.